 Pink Salt Lakes of Walvis Bay, Namibia

-These lakes are actually huge salt deposits, that produce a majority of the salt exported in Sub-Saharan Africa.
-A unique microorganism that exists in these salty plains is responsible for releasing the highly pigmented pink color you’ll see.
-In fact, the pinkness doesn’t stop in the lake.
-The water evaporates into the sky, and can actually result in slightly pink color in the clouds above.
+These lakes are enormous salt deposits that produce most of the salt exported in Sub-Saharan Africa.
+A unique microorganism in these salty plains is responsible for releasing the highly pigmented pink color you’ll see.
+The pinkness doesn’t stop in the lake.
+The water evaporates into the sky, resulting in slightly pink color in the clouds above.

 These lakes are best viewed during midday, where the harsh lighting of the sun shows off the bright pink hues of this lake.
-Seriously, the color you see in the photo is not from editing, it really is that pink!
+Seriously, the color you see in the photo is not from editing; it is that pink!

 And if you haven’t had enough pink yet, you’re in luck.
 The city of Walvis Bay is famous for its large flamingo settlement.
 Usually, you’ll find them on the beach, but there are usually a few hanging out right by the pink lakes.

-On the drive between Port Gregory and Kalbarri lies the beautiful and vibrant Hutt Lagoon.
-It is a pink lake that has formed because of the abnormally high level of salinity.
-There is a carotenoid-producing algae – Dunaliella salina, which is used a lot in makeup and dietary supplements.
+The beautiful and vibrant Hutt Lagoon lies the drive between Port Gregory and Kalbarri.
+It is a pink lake that has formed because of the abnormally high salinity level.
+Carotenoid-producing algae – Dunaliella salina, which is used in makeup and dietary supplements.